otrv4/otrv4/architecture-decisions/003-user-profile.md

  The DAKE continues.
 ```

-Rollback from vX (released after 4) wire protocol to v4 wire protocol can be
+Rollback from vX (released after 4) protocol to v4 protocol can be
 detected by OTRv4:

-- For OTRvX (released after OTRv4), the known wire versions are: X, ..., 4.
+- For OTRvX (released after OTRv4), the known state machine versions are:
+  X, ..., 4.
 - After receiving a User Profile, an OTRvX client must make sure the highest
   version supported by both participants is used:
   - For every known version that's present in the received User Profile, check